 Management of the site aims “To maintain a high quality green space providing a diversity of habitats for wildlife and to restore the calcareous grassland and maintain the hill as an area that the community can enjoy for walking and informal recreation” (NSC 2011).
 This includes tree thinning to re-open lost views.

-The Woodcutters now have an active role in the management of the site, in collaboration with North Somerset Council and in accordance with an NSC Management Plan.
+Since autumn 2015 the Woodcutters have had an active role in the management of the site, in collaboration with North Somerset Council and in accordance with an NSC Management Plan.
 The amount and quality of the grassland has significantly increased.

 To follow our progress go to our Work Diary